 Too many webmasters spend months working towards higher rankings and when they get there they realise the traffic generated is of no use to them whatsoever.
 These keywords and phrases are known as trophy terms.
 You can feel good about ranking for them, they can bring you lots of traffic but you get no benefit from either.

 How can this be?
-Two reasons:
+Three reasons: